 2. Trigger 2 Platinum by Steven Slate Drums

 Steven Slate Drums Trigger 2 Platinum is also a very popular professional drum replacer with a sample library included.

-The drum sample library was created by Steven Slate and it has been used by a quite a few pros in the industry.
+The drum sample library was created by Steven Slate, and it has been used by quite a few pros in the industry.
 The samples were created using high-end gear.
 The plugin can also be used along with other expansion libraries if you want to get more sounds out of this.

 This also includes MIDI in and out.
 Therefore, you can just use the drum replacement features on this and trigger samples using another sampler or plugin on your DAW.